Tips for Daddy Bonding

 5) Feeding time

 If mom is able to pump breastmilk, or if you’re formula-feeding, get dad to help with bottle-feeding.
 He may be the best one for the job, since breastfed babies sometimes smell the scent of milk on mom and may think they need to eat, when really they just need to be rocked back to sleep.
-When mom is breastfeeding baby she cuddles him close to her chest and baby has a perfect view into her eyes.
+When mom is breastfeeding baby, she cuddles close to her chest and baby has a perfect view into her eyes.
 (Tips: When you are bottle-feeding baby, hold baby in the same position, allowing your little one to gaze up at you.)

 Make babywearing an enjoyable and comfortable experience for both daddy and the baby.
 It’s probably not surprising that baby wearing is now trending in parenting these days.
 It’s more than just necessity nowadays.
-Baby wearing gives daddies an extra closeness to their kids since dads spends so much time away from them during the work week.
+Baby wearing gives daddies an extra closeness to their kids since dads' spend so much time away from them during the work week.
 Babies love fresh air, so take your little bundle for a stroll around the block.
 Try using a sling or carrier instead of your stroller.
 This will keep baby close to you throughout the walk.
 Babies love music and they love to dance.
-Even when your baby is just a few months old you can start having dance parties.
+Even when your baby is just a few months old, you can start having dance parties.
 Turn on some music (or sing a special song) then sway around the room with baby in a stretchy wrap.
 Get an all-in-one baby carrier that is the most versatile and easy to use by both parents.
 (Tips: Do ensure that you read up on the proper baby wearing gear for your baby that provides maximum comfort with proper support for baby and parents as well.
 You can also check out UnisonCA and the range of products available online to suit your baby wearing styles and needs.)